rednafi/rednafi.com/content/python/tqdm_with_multiprocessing.md

 date: 2021-11-18
 tags:
     - Python
+    - TIL
 ---

 Making tqdm play nice with multiprocessing requires some additional work.
 It's not always obvious and I don't want to add another third-party dependency just for this purpose.

 The following example attempts to make tqdm work with `multiprocessing.imap_unordered`.
 However, this should also work with similar mapping methods like—`multiprocessing.map`,